jfbastien/TLBhit/episode_notes/004_trace_compilers.md

   quickly, and meant they couldn't optimize all that much [ed: at least in the "quick" tiers"]

-18:35
+## How Do We Gather Information/Observations?
+[18:35]

-* How do we gather type and control information>
+* How do we gather type and control information?
 * Some system: instead of compiled code JIT'd directly [a la splat / baseline JIT], and re-JIT it over time, might start with something like an interpreter
 * If you're not sure -- you want to start executing but don't want to JIT